Independent School Information for Administrators

 - Inspection Process for Independent Schools

 - Issuing operational, special education and homeschool registration grants to qualifying independent schools

 - Administrating independent school distributed learning programs and homeschooling policies

-- Initiating legal action on behalf of the Ministry of Education when non-compliance issues arise
+- Initiating legal action on behalf of the Ministry of Education and Child Care when non-compliance issues arise

 Specific processes and guidelines are used in the day-to-day operations of an independent school — starting from the initial setup.

 - Manual of School Law, Independent School Act, Orders and Regulations

 - Ministry of Education and Child Care policies and procedures

 - Legislation and regulations related to independent schools

 Independent schools strive to ensure that every child feels safe, accepted and respected regardless of individual differences.
 Schools should develop school-specific policies that outline responsibilities of administrators, teachers and students in certain situations.